 o Your basement: If your basement has flooded, pump it out gradually (about one-third of the water per day) to avoid damage.

-o Call your insurance agent: Take pictures of damage.
+o Call your insurance agent: Take pictures of the damage.
 Keep good records of repair and cleaning costs.